libcy/ayu-adaptive/README.md

 Then go to `Preferences > Color Theme > Ayu One`.

-If you want to setup File Icon, install the original [ayu theme](https://github.com/dempfi/ayu) then go to Preferences > File Icon Theme > Ayu.
+If you want to setup File Icon, install the original [vscode-ayu theme](https://github.com/teabyii/vscode-ayu) then go to Preferences > File Icon Theme > Ayu.

 ## Screenshot